-All Lower School students and Lower School/Upper School mixed carpools are to exit their vehicles at the Launching Pad (area directly in front of the flagpole west of the front office).
-Parents should remain in their vehicles.
-Parking inside the front gates is not permitted.
-Due to safety considerations, drivers should avoid passing stopped vehicles.
+All Lower School students and Lower School/Upper School mixed carpools are to exit their vehicles at the front Carpool Zone (area directly in front of the flagpole west of the front office).

 Upper School students are dropped off at the back gate, next to the Upper School building.
-Vehicles may then proceed to Mulholland Drive.
-Upper School students who arrive after 8:00 a.m. are dropped off by the front gates.
+Upper School students who arrive after 8:00 a.m. must be dropped off at the front gates.

-The 3:30 p.m. pickup is for all individual Upper School students and carpools consisting of Upper School students and/or Upper School/Lower mixed carpools.
-Upper School students join Lower School students in the back gate area.
-All Lower School back gate pickup policies apply.
+The 3:30 p.m. pickup is for all individual Upper School students and carpools consisting of Upper School students and/or Upper School/Lower School mixed carpools.

 Mirman School adheres to the belief that all children need a reasonable daily lunch period.
 Lunchtime affords children an opportunity to relate socially to classmates, provides a break in routine, allows students to return to class fortified and refreshed, and supplements needed physical exercise.